EWC-consortium/eudi-wallet-rfcs/ewc-rfc010-long-term-certifice-qes-creation.md

 - Oct 1 2024: Addition of SSP discovery endpoint.
 Addition of RQESAC token example.
 Misc corrections.
 - Oct 18, 2024: Addition of Pre-enrollment process.
 Addition of CSC API call examples on `credentials/list`, `credentials/info`.
 Refinement of RQESAC.
 Changes to Signing Process Metadata endpoint to support multiple credentials.
 Addition of credential selection screen.
 - Oct 28, 2024: Addition of credential authorization.
 Addition of `credentials/info` example and required attributes.
+- Oct 29, 2024: Addition of the Signature Creation step.
+Marking of the Pre-Enrollment step as optional (moved to Annex 2) and restoration of Client Credentials within the RQESAC.

 ## 3.0 The Signing Architecture:

 The architecture covered in this specification follows the process of remotely signing a document using long-term certificates, handled by a Remote QES (or AES) Service, as detailed in D4.8.

-The architecture will be broken down in 4 main parts:
+The architecture will be broken down in 3 main parts:
-1. Provider Pre-enrollment (off scope)
-2. Signing Request (Authentication, RQES Delegation, Initialization)
+1. Signing Request (Authentication, RQES Delegation, Initialization)
-3. Signature Application & SS to RQES Communications
+2. Signature Application & SS to RQES Communications
-4. Signature Confirmation & Final Document Retrieval and Storage
+3. Signature Confirmation & Final Document Retrieval and Storage

-## 3.1 Signing Service Provider Pre-enrollment to Remote Qualified Electronic Signature Service (off-scope)

-Remote QES services shall adhere to the [CSC (Cloud Signature Consortium)](https://cloudsignatureconsortium.org/wp-content/uploads/2023/04/csc-api-v2.0.0.2.pdf) specifications that are also the basis for the JSON part of the ETSI TS 119 432 standard on protocols for remote digital signature creation.
+**Remote QES services shall adhere to the [CSC (Cloud Signature Consortium)](https://cloudsignatureconsortium.org/wp-content/uploads/2023/04/csc-api-v2.0.0.2.pdf) specifications that are also the basis for the JSON part of the ETSI TS 119 432 standard on protocols for remote digital signature creation.**

-Pre-enrollment is **required** in order for SSPs to be able to access the CSC API of the RQES Provider.

-Pre-enrollment is facilitated through a contractual agreement, outside the scope of this RFC.

-Upon pre-enrollment, **OAuth2 Client Credentials** for access to the [CSC Specification Compatible API (v2)](https://cloudsignatureconsortium.org/wp-content/uploads/2023/04/csc-api-v2.0.0.2.pdf) exposed by the RQES provider are issued to the SSP, to facilitate communication between the parties.

-## 3.2 Signing Process:
+## 3.1 Signing Process:

 ```mermaid
    sequenceDiagram